 The effectiveness of acupuncture in the management of acute and chronic low back pain: a systematic review within the framework of the Cochrane Collaboration Back Review Group

-Two articles on PainSci cite van Tulder 1999: 1.
+Two pages on PainSci cite van Tulder 1999: 1.
 The Complete Guide to Low Back Pain 2.
 The Complete Guide to Neck Pain & Cricks

 PainSci notes on van Tulder 1999: